Rays vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- Over their last 10 contests, the Rays were named underdogs twice and lost each contest.
+- The Rays have been underdogs three times over their past 10 games and lost every one of those contests.

-- When it comes to the total, the Rays and their opponents are 2-8-0 in their last 10 games.
+- When it comes to the over/under, the Rays and their opponents are 3-7-0 in their previous 10 games.

-- The past 10 Rays matchups have not had a spread posted by bookmakers.
+- Oddsmakers have yet to post a spread in any of the Rays' past 10 games.

 Read More About This Game